 The first of its kind in Marin, the Marin Community Court debuted in April of 2011 with the goal of helping homeless defendants, and others living at society’s margins, to confront the justice system with confidence.
 Our collaboration with the Marin Superior Court and the St. Vincent de Paul Society of Marin County has since assisted more than 1,000 Marin residents to resolve their current or outstanding minor infractions (e.g. jaywalking, sleeping in public parks), and allows them to turn their lives around with a fresh start.

-The court receives project funding from the Peter E. Haas Jr. Family Fund, the van Löben Sels/RembeRock Foundation, the County of Marin and Silicon Valley Bank.
+The court receives project funding from the Peter E. Haas Jr. Family Fund, the van Löben Sels/RembeRock Foundation, the State Bar of California.
 It has provided Marin County and the participants several hundred thousand dollars in savings, and currently represents over 10,000 hours of community service to Marin since 2011.

 INVESTING IN THE MARIN COMMUNITY